Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Conclusions and Implications of the Judgment

-The judgment of the Court of Cassation underscores the importance of proper application of safety regulations at construction sites and the necessity for adequate training for workers.
+The Cassation judgment underscores the importance of correctly applying safety regulations on construction sites and the need for adequate training for workers.
 It also highlights the crucial role of the client in selecting the contractor and supervising work activities.
-Ultimately, liability in cases of workplace injuries can never be attributed to a single party but must be assessed in the context of the actions of all parties involved.
+Ultimately, liability in cases of workplace accidents is never attributable to a single party but must be assessed within the context of the actions of all protagonists involved.